 Lesley joined Watsi on September 13th, 2013.
 Five years ago, Lesley became the 914th member to automatically support a new Watsi patient every month.
-Since then, 4,619 more people have become monthly donors!
-Lesley's most recent donation traveled 3,400 miles to support Genet, a young boy from Ethiopia, to fund hypospadias repair.
+Since then, 4,915 more people have become monthly donors!
+Lesley's most recent donation traveled 6,200 miles to support Sopheak, a grocery seller from Cambodia, to fund ear surgery.

 Genet is a playful cute baby from Ethiopia.
 He is the only child to his mother, a finance officer at an insurance company in the capital.
 Genet has hypospadias, a congenital malformation where the urinary opening is not in the usual place.
 This challenges the young child from peeing while standing like any other boy.
 If not treated, Genet will continue experiencing difficulties urinating, suffer social discrimination and reproductive challenges when he grows up.
 He was reviewed in our facility and surgery to correct the defect recommended.
 Genet's mother is a single mom with limited income to meet all the demands of city life including basic needs and that of healthcare.
 She was shocked to learn about the required surgery and afraid as she is not able to meet the cost of treatment.
 She appeals for financial assistance.
 Fortunately, Genet is scheduled to undergo corrective surgery on October 16th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,231 to cover the total cost of his procedure and care.
 Genet's mother says, "I am here with a hope that he gets the surgery."